borgbase/docs.borgbase.com/strategy.md

 # Practical Steps to a Comprehensive Backup Strategy – With Template

 ### Introduction
-Data is an essential part of your business and personal life.
+We all rely on data to help us get our job done and enhance our life.
+Think of business documents, personal pictures, source code for software projects, tax receipts or health records.
+Some of this data now lives in the cloud.
+You can sync your pictures or keep your source code on Github.
+This has left many of us with the impression that someone else is responsible for keeping our data safe.

+Since you are reading this, you probably know better.
+Cloud accounts can be blocked or compromised, syncing something is not a backup, because deletions are synced as well.
+That’s why backups are still important if you have any kind of data that’s important.
+Just consider this: if file or folder X was gone.
+Would it bother you?
+Could you still do your job effectively?
+If the answer is yes for any data you keep on your Macbook, then read on.

 Having a structured backup strategy will not just save your precious family pictures, but also ensure business continuity.
 This article has a list of practical steps and generic templates you can use to make this task as simple as possible.

 ## Goals
 After completing the steps in this article, you will have the following: